dennislee22/dennislee22.github.io/docs/cml/mthread.md

     line20
     ```

-5. Let's recreate the file with more entries and rerun the Python code.
+5. Let's recreate the file with more entries and rerun the abovementioned Python code.

     ```bash
     $ > input;for i in {1..10000};do echo line$i >> input;done; head -20 input
     ```

 6. Observe the processing time taken by Python to run the code.
-Run a few times to ensure the result is consistent.
+Run a few times to ensure consistent result.
 In this case, it takes approximately 32 seconds to run the program with the intended outcome.

     ```yaml
     Job Starts: 2071176.127430943